top of page

 2. Parables have Hidden Meaning

 A parable has both a plain reading and a hidden meaning.
 The storylines use everyday imagery, but the deeper meaning of the stories is only clear to those with a heart ready for understanding.
 The parable may portray multiple complex ideas, but it does not explain, clarify, or define what it is teaching.
-In the parable of the sower (Matthew 13:1–23, Mark 4:1–20, Luke 8:4–15), some seed was taken by birds, some fell on hard places, some was scorched by the sun or choked by weeds, but some fell on good soil.
+In the parable of the sower (Matthew 13:1–23, Mark 4:1–20, Luke 8:4–15), some seed was taken by birds, some fell on hard places, some were scorched by the sun or choked by weeds, but some fell on good soil.
 That is the heart that is receptive and will understand the message of the parable.
 Those who were looking to test Jesus or oppose him did not understand the messages of his parables.
 This fulfilled a prophecy that ‘they may have eyes but not see, hear but not understand (Luke 8:10, Mark 4:12).

 3. Parables Make a Discussion Accessible to Everyone